NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 ```

 **This will produce the same output as before!**
-To determine the new hash, set it to an empty value (it's a fake hash, hence the name of the method):
+Set the hash to an empty string:

 ```nix
 { fetchurl }: